-No Recommendation Grade of recommendation Source Guideline 13 If a Müllerian uterine malformation is diagnosed, further investigation (including investigation of the kidneys and urinary tract) should be considered.
-2C ESHRE 14 At a minimum, all women should have a 2D transvaginal ultrasound to exclude any contributory gynaecological pathology.
-2C ESHRE Immu inological screening 15 Women with recurrent miscarriage should not be offered routine immunological screening (such as HLA, cytokine and NK cell tests) outside of the research context.
-2C RCOG Haem natology 16 For women with RM, screening for hereditary thrombophilia should not be undertaken, unless: in the context of research. in women with additional risk factors and after consultation with local haematology services.
-28 ESHRE 17 For women with RM, we recommend testing for antiphospholipid antibodies after two miscarriages.
-2C ESHRE 18 The recommended antibodies for testing are lupus anticoagulant, anticardiolipin antibodies (lgG and lgM), and β 2 glycoprotein I antibodies (lgG and lgM).
-Adapted ESHRE Meta bolic and endocrinologic factors 19 Thyroid stimulating hormone (TSH), thyroid peroxidase antibody (TPOAb) levels and free thyroxine (FT4) levels should be tested routinely in women with RM.
-Adapted GDG 20 There is insufficient evidence to support testing markers for prolactin levels, luteal phase insufficiency, androgens, PCOS or vitamin D. Adapted GDG 21 In select cases with a relevant menstrual or fertility history, testing 'day 2-5' hormone profile, LH, FSH, oestradiol and/or testing for ovarian reserve may be appropriate.
-Best Practice PHA NI Infect tious screening 22 Infectious screening in asymptomatic women using vaginal swab specimens is not recommended.
-Best Practice DGGG, OEGGG and SGGG
+No Recommendation Grade of recommendation Supporting Evidence 13 If a Müllerian uterine malformation is diagnosed, further investigation (including investigation of the kidneys and urinary tract) should be considered 2C ESHRE 14 At a minimum, all women should have a 2D transvaginal ultrasound to exclude any contributory gynaecological pathology 2C ESHRE Immu inological screening 15 Women with RM should not be offered routine immunological screening (such as HLA, cytokine and NK cell tests) outside of the research context.
+Anti-nuclear antibodies may be considered based on individual assessment 2C RCOG/ ESHRE Haem natology 16 For women with RM, screening for hereditary thrombophilia should not be undertaken, unless: 2B ESHRE in the context of research in women with additional risk factors and after consultation with local haematology services 17 For women with RM, we recommend testing for antiphospholipid antibodies after two miscarriages 2C ESHRE 18 The recommended antibodies for testing are lupus anticoagulant, anticardiolipin antibodies (lgG and lgM), and $\beta 2$ glycoprotein I antibodies (lgG and lgM) Adapted ESHRE Meta bolic and endocrinologic factors 19 Thyroid stimulating hormone (TSH), thyroid peroxidase antibody (TPOAb) levels and free thyroxine (FT4) levels should be tested routinely in women with RM Adapted GDG 20 There is insufficient evidence to support testing prolactin levels, luteal phase insufficiency, androgens, PCOS or vitamin D Adapted GDG 21 In select cases with a relevant menstrual or fertility history, testing 'day 2-5' hormone profile, LH, FSH, oestradiol and/or testing for ovarian reserve may be appropriate.
+Best Practice PHA NI

-No Recommendation Grade of recommendation Source Guideline Scree ening for genetic factors 23 Cytogenetic analysis should be performed on pregnancy tissue of the third and subsequent miscarriage(s) or on the second and subsequent miscarriage if aged <35 years and no prior livebirth.
-2C RCOG 24 For genetic analysis of the pregnancy tissue, standard procedures for testing should have due regard for maternal cell contamination and risk of test failure, as well as the ability to detect chromosomal anomalies especially relevant to recurrent first-trimester miscarriage.
+No Recommendation Grade of recommendation Supporting Evidence Infec tious screening 22 Infectious screening in asymptomatic women using vaginal swab specimens is not recommended Best Practice DGGG, OEGGG and SGGG Scree ening for genetic factors 23 Cytogenetic analysis should be performed on pregnancy tissue of the third and subsequent miscarriage(s) or on the second and subsequent miscarriage if aged <35 years and no prior livebirth 2C RCOG 24 For genetic analysis of the pregnancy tissue, standard procedures for testing should have due regard for maternal cell contamination and risk of test failure, as well as the ability to detect chromosomal anomalies especially relevant to recurrent first-trimester miscarriage.
 Best Practice GDG 25 Parents should not undergo routine peripheral karyotyping.
-Karyotyping may be performed however after individual assessment of risk or if there is no pregnancy tissue available for testing after the third miscarriage or second miscarriage if aged <35 and no prior livebirth.
-2C RCOG 26 All individuals and couples with an atypical parental karyotype result, and a proportion of those with an atypical fetal karyotype, should be offered genetic counselling.
+Karyotyping may be performed however after individual assessment of risk or if there is no pregnancy tissue available for testing after the third miscarriage or second miscarriage if aged <35 and no prior livebirth 2C RCOG 26 All individuals and couples with an atypical parental karyotype result, and a proportion of those with an atypical fetal karyotype, should be offered genetic counselling.
 Best Practice ESHRE Histo pathological Investigations 27 Any available histopathological results from previous miscarriages should be reviewed to ensure that placental pathologies with a recurrence risk, such as chronic histiocytic intervillositis or massive perivillous fibrinoid deposition, are not missed.
-Best Practice GDG Inves tigations for male factors 28 In couples with RM, it is recommended to assess factors in the male partner that may contribute to sperm health (paternal age, smoking, alcohol consumption, medications, exercise pattern and body weight).
-2C ESHRE 29 Couples with RM should not be offered routine sperm DNA fragmentation screening outside of the research context.
-2C RCOG
+Best Practice GDG Inves stigations for male factors 28 In couples with RM, it is recommended to assess factors in the male partner that may contribute to sperm health (paternal age, smoking, alcohol consumption, medications, exercise pattern and body weight) 2C ESHRE 29 Couples with RM should not be offered routine sperm DNA fragmentation screening outside of the research context 2C RCOG